SafeChargeInternational/safecharge_woocommerce_plugin/readme.txt

 == Changelog ==

 = 1.9.2 - 2019-06-07 =
 * New - Added option for the merchant to create local Refund - without sending request to the CPanel, in case her created the refund first in CPanel.
 Removed the DMN listener for CPanel Refund.
+Enabled Refund Amount field for WC 3.6+.

 = 1.9.1 - 2019-05-13 =
 * New - Hide Refund and Void buttons when they no need to be visible.
 Better Order Notes.
 Some code fixes.